OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/call-javascript-from-csharp.md

    CSHTML5.Interop.ExecuteJavaScript("alert($0)", messageToDisplay);
 }
 ```

-*IMPORTANT:* creating JavaScript code by concatenating strings such as in "alert(" + messageToDisplay + ")" or by using String.Format *will NOT work*, because the JavaScript code needs to exist at compile-time rather than at runtime.
-In other words, the first argument of the "ExecuteJavaScript" method must be a string literal.

-For example, the following code will *NOT* work:
-`CSHTML5.Interop.ExecuteJavaScript("alert('" + messageToDisplay + "')");`

-The following code will also *NOT* work:
-`CSHTML5.Interop<.ExecuteJavaScript(String.Format("alert({0})", messageToDisplay));`

-However, the following code *WILL* work:
-`CSHTML5.Interop.ExecuteJavaScript("alert($0)", messageToDisplay);`

-The reason is that the compiler needs to know the string at compile-time, whereas the "String.Format" method is only executed at runtime.

 * You can also do it the other way round, that is, call C# from within your JavaScript code.